 The College encourages members to proceed to their degrees thus enabling contact to be maintained once they have gone down.
 There is no time limit for conferment of any degree.

-The College Officer responsible for degree ceremonies is the Dean of Arts.
+The College Officer responsible for degree ceremonies is the Dean of Degrees.

 Booking a place at a degree ceremony